 Canon 100D vs G9X Mark II

 The Canon EOS 100D (called Canon SL1 in some regions) and the Canon PowerShot G9 X Mark II are two digital cameras that were officially introduced, respectively, in March 2013 and January 2017.
 The 100D is a DSLR, while the G9X Mark II is a fixed lens compact.
 The cameras are based on an APS-C (100D) and an one-inch (G9X Mark II) sensor.
-The 100D has a resolution of 17.9 megapixel, whereas the G9X Mark II provides 20 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 100D has a resolution of 17.9 megapixels, whereas the G9X Mark II provides 20 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.